next-multilingual/next-multilingual/README.md

 ### Creating messages

-Every time we create a page, we also need to create the message files for each locales.
-These files will have 2 use cases:
+Every time that you create a `tsx`, `ts`, `jsx` or `js` file and that you need localized messages, you can simply create messages file in your supported locales that will only be usable by these files.
+Just like CSS modules, the idea is that you can have message files associated to another file's local scope.
+This has the benefit to make messages more modular and also not share messages across different context (more details in the [design decisions document](./docs/design-decisions.md) on why this is bad).

+There are two uses cases for messages files:

-- They will determine what the URL segment (part of a URL in between `/`) of this page is using the `pageTitle` key identifier.
+- For the messages files in your `pages` directory, they will determine what the URL segment (part of a URL in between `/`) of this page is using the `pageTitle` key identifier.
+On top of that, they will be used as local scope messages if there are messages required specific to that page.
 - They will store all the localizable strings (messages) used by your application.
 Note that you should only put the message used in the page directly since components also have their own message files.
 Those messages will be used by the `useMessages` hook and will only be available in local scopes.
 Imagine CSS but for localizable stings.

+To summarize:

+- Messages are associated to a file, and should only be used in that local scope.
+- Messages are used both to localize URLs and to display localized text everywhere in your application.
+- You should only use this method in your application to simplify your localization process.

 #### How do these files work?